gsteixeira/car-mileage-cobol/README.md

 - My car is spending too much gas!

 Check the pointers, tune them up.
 Clean the carburetors, tune them up.
 Tune the valves.
 Check spark plugs and cables.
-Use everything in standard setting: gicleurs, injectors, openings.
+Use everything in standard setting: jets, injectors, openings.
 Please refer to the user manual.
-A clean, well tuned carburetor and pointer runs better than any electronic garbage!
+A clean, well tuned carburetor and pointer spark system runs better than any electronic garbage!
 8)

-- But my car is fuel injected..

-Ok, so you ride a plastic toy...
-Sell it, buy an electric or a classic!
-Carbs runs better.

 - Carburetors and pointers?!
-This is something from the past..
+Modern cars don't have that.

 So why are you messing around with COBOL?

 - But fossil fuels are bad!!!

-You are indeed RIGHT!
+You are totally RIGHT!
 And that's why I made this software.
 Now you know how much you spend on fuel.
 By the way...
 COBOL is so good in doing calculations, and so fun, I also added calculations on CO2 released to the atmosphere.
 So now there is a column for CO2 released and another for CO2 per km.

 - The CO2 data makes me feel bad, what can I do to help?